Phileosopher/commonplace/classes.md

 3. Upper class - usually <1%, but can sometimes be up to 10-15%

 Historically, the middle class has been a comparatively small support system for the middle class, but [modern society](https://gainedin.site/here/) has shifted the middle class to represent a large, near-majority of society through endless [specializations](jobs-specialization.md).

+APPLICATION: The effort connected to the social classes depends heavily on how much [wealth](power-types.md) a [society](groups-large.md) has.
+In poor societies, the people who work hardest are the lower class because they need every bit they have to survive, while the wealthy will splurge on luxuries.
+In wealthy societies, the people who work hardest are the middle class because they must exploit every advantage they can to outpace others' wealth, while the poor will [buy dumb things](money-1_why.md) that fritter away any chance at acquiring wealth.

 ### Underclass